Ural Works of Civil Aviation

-Ural Works of Civil Aviation (UZGA; Russian: Уральский завод гражданской авиации, also earlier Factory № 404) is an aircraft manufacturing and aircraft repair enterprise, one of the major manufacturers in the aircraft manufacturing industry in Russia.
+Ural Works of Civil Aviation (UZGA; Russian: Уральский завод гражданской авиации, also earlier Factory No. 404) is an aircraft manufacturing and aircraft repair enterprise, one of the major manufacturers in the aircraft manufacturing industry in Russia.
 It specializes in the development, production, testing, repair and maintenance of aircraft equipment, components and assemblies.
 The company includes a production center for engine maintenance and repair, aircraft manufacturing facilities, an engineering center, and a number of subsidiaries, affiliates, and separate companies.

 History

 The history of the plant dates back to 1939: it began with linear aircraft repair shops (SARM GVF), which carried out maintenance of aircraft moving along the Moscow-Irkutsk, Sverdlovsk-Moscow and Moscow-Magnitogorsk air routes.
 On March 16, 1939, the workshops were given the status of an independent enterprise of the USSR civil fleet.
 This date became the birthday of plant No. 404, now known to us as the Ural Works of Civil Aviation.

 The plant's activities began with the repair of U-2, Po-2 aircraft and M-11, M-17, MG-31 aircraft engines; during the Great Patriotic War, the enterprise significantly increased its production capacity.
 The plant mastered and began assembling SB bombers and I-15 and I-16 fighters, replacing engines on Li-2 aircraft and repairing the most popular engine at that time - ASh-62IR.
 According to wartime statistics, per shift the company produced up to 135 parts for the Katyusha MLRS.
-In total, in 1941-1945, the plant repaired and returned to service a record amount of equipment - 560 aircraft and 1,500 engines.
+In total, in 1941–1945, the plant repaired and returned to service a record amount of equipment - 560 aircraft and 1,500 engines.
 During the war, the average repair and assembly rate was 214% of civilian time.
 During the war years, the staff of Plant No. 404 won six times in the socialist competition of Aeroflot repair enterprises.

 After the war, the company mastered the repair of ASh-82FN engines used on IL-12 aircraft for the civil air fleet.
 To fulfill the required volume - 8 thousand units - the enterprise team developed a new technology - a repair production line, unique in the civil aviation industry.
 The experience of the Ural innovators was subsequently implemented at other enterprises.